apache/spark/README.md

  HiveTableScan {key#0,value#1}, (MetastoreRelation default, src, None)
 ```

 From the console you can even write rules that transform query plans.
 For example, the above query has redundant project operators that aren't doing anything.
-This redundancy can be eliminated using the `transform` function that is available on all [`TreeNode`](http://marmbrus.github.io/catalyst/latest/api/index.html#catalyst.trees.TreeNode) objects.
+This redundancy can be eliminated using the `transformDown` function that is available on all [`TreeNode`](http://marmbrus.github.io/catalyst/latest/api/index.html#catalyst.trees.TreeNode) objects.
 ```scala
 scala> query.optimizedPlan
 res1: catalyst.plans.logical.LogicalPlan =